Chocolate Banana Malt Loaf

 - Preheat the oven to 160C.
 Take a loaf tin and grease it generously with butter.

 - We begin by preparing the wet and dry ingredients separately.
 Let's start with the wet.
 In a measuring jug, add 100g of butter and microwave until completely melted.
-Add in 75ml of oil (any flavourless oil: vegetable, sunflower, etc), 1 teaspoon of vanilla extract, 2 tablespoons of malt extract (or Horlicks paste), 100ml of buttermilk and 2 eggs.
+Add in 75ml of oil (any flavourless oil: vegetable, sunflower, etc), 1 teaspoon of vanilla extract, 100ml of buttermilk/yoghurt, 2 eggs and 2 tablespoons of malt extract (if using Horlicks, add to dry ingredients).
 Whisk everything together until combined into a single mixture.

 - Now we prepare the dry ingredients.
-Into a mixing bowl add 250g of plain flour, 150g of light brown sugar, 50g of cocoa nibs, 1/4 teaspoon nutmeg, 1 teaspoon of bicarbonate of soda and 1/2 teaspoon of Salt.
+Into a mixing bowl add 250g of plain flour, 150g of light brown sugar, 75g of cocoa nibs (or chocolate chips), 1/4 teaspoon nutmeg, 1 teaspoon of bicarbonate of soda and 1/2 teaspoon of Salt.
 Mix until everything is combined.

 - Pour the wet ingredients into the dry ingredients and beat together until combined into a batter and no lumps are visible.